Parikshit8902/Dbin/README.md

 Dbin provides a lightweight, secure, and efficient way for users on a local Linux network to share files directly or store them on a central server.
 Designed entirely in C, it features distinct user roles, secure IP-based access control, and robust file transfer capabilities using a hybrid UDP/TCP approach for optimal performance and large file support.

+* The Dbin system has three actors: A Super User, up to 10 Normal Users and a Central Repository.
+* The Super User is the Admin.
+If a system is assigned as a Super User, it can control the sharing of files in the network.
+A Super User can send files to all other Normal Users as well as the Central Repository for storage.
+The Super User initialises the system as well as terminates it.
+* The Normal User(s) are systems without root priviledges.
+They can share files with other Normal Users, Super User as well as the Central Repository.
+* The Central Repository is the System which acts like a centralised storage unit.
+It utilises the capabilities of the SQLite Database for storing the file information.
+It can receive files from both the users (Normal and Super) as well as send files back to their respective owners.
+It allows the Super User to look at all the files which are currently stored in it.
+However, a Normal User can only see the files deleted by them.
+Also, the Super User can clear the contents of the Central Repository (files and metadata), but the Normal User can't.
+However, if any User (both Super and Normal) wants to retrieve their file from the Central Repository, then they can only get their files back and not others'.
+This feature ensures data integrity.
+Abbreviations:
+* **SU or su:** Refers to Super User
+* **NU or nu:** Refers to Normal User
+* **CR or cr:** Refers to Central Repository

 ---

 ## Tools & Technology Used 🛠️